 In the back, you will find the USB connector and a three-way switch.
 This switch lets you switch between Cardioid, Cardioid with 10-decibel Pad which lowers the volume about 10 decibels, and the Omnidirectional setting.

-Unfortunately, the two microphone capsules in the Snowball have to different tones and sounds.
+Unfortunately, the two capsules in the Snowball have to different tones and sounds.
 The cardioid sound more natural and full, the omnidirectional setting sounds more tiny, hollow and unnatural.

 For this price tag, the Snowball is a pretty decent mic, but I wouldn’t use the omni setting at all, only the cardioid but for this price I wouldn’t expect any more.

-Just like the Blue Yeti, this has multiple microphone capsules inside, which allows you to change the polar patterns.
+Just like the Blue Yeti, this has multiple capsules inside, which allows you to change the polar patterns.

 The knob on the back allows you two change between four different polar patterns.